hdShang/arxiv-daily/docs/cs-CL/2025-09-10/papers/250908824v1-building-high-quality-datasets-for-portuguese-llms-from-common-crawl.md

 ---
 layout: default
-title: Building High-Quality Datasets for Portuguese LLMs: From Common Crawl Snapshots to Industrial-Grade Corpora
+title: "Building High-Quality Datasets for Portuguese LLMs: From Common Crawl Snapshots to Industrial-Grade Corpora"
 ---

 # Building High-Quality Datasets for Portuguese LLMs: From Common Crawl Snapshots to Industrial-Grade Corpora